Mets fire GM after he sent explicit texts to female reporter

 The team initially sought to hire a president of baseball operations but changed course when it was unable to attain permission to interview several candidates around the majors and at least one did not want to move to New York.

-Instead, the 73-year-old Alderson has taken over baseball operations, and the idea was for Porter to potentially grow into that role while reporting to Alderson.
+Instead, the 73-year-old Alderson has taken over baseball operations, and the idea was for Porter to potentially grow into that role.

 “I think what we’ve talked about the most is just a cultural shift, for one,” Porter said when introduced as GM last month.
 “Adding good people to the organization.
 Improving on the organizational culture.”